-The production office maintains the Rutgers Theater Company Production Calendar (https://sites.google.com/view/rutgers-theater/).
+The production office maintains the Rutgers Theater Company Production Calendar (Production Calender).
 This is updated daily, and has the current information regarding all productions, including deadlines, meetings, rehearsal, and performance dates.

 PRODUCTION

 Students work in the production shops.
 You get credit for these hours by registering for the Production Techniques or Theater Practice classes.
 Your grade for the Production Techniques or Theater Practice class will be based on your attendance and the quality of your work.
 During the semester Portfolio Review, faculty and supervisors will assess the quality of your work and assign grades accordingly.